scignscape/ntxh/README.md

 C++ projects which use the Qt application-development framework.
-Within Qt creator, the data-set application (and supplemental testing/development features, if desired) can typically be built and run with only one or two quicks.
+Within Qt creator, the data-set application (and supplemental testing/development features, if desired) can typically be built and run with only one or two steos.
 Full discussion of Qt Creator is outside the scope of this overview, but it is easy to find documentation for Qt Creator (which is free for non-commercial use) explaining how to build and run C++ projects.
 In the data set, all Qt "project" files are